Sanjana1304/Data-Structures-and-Algorithms/Queue/readme.md

 - To check whether the queue is full or not.

 ### isEmpty
-- To check whether the queue is full or not.
+- To check whether the queue is empty or not.

 ### Queues can be implemented using: